software-opal/archivelib-rs/not-docs/compression_process.md

 As part of this process, the leaf nodes are also inserted into `values_in_tree` in the order they were inserted.

-Now we assign each value a depth based on it's position in the `values_in_tree` map:
+Now we assign each value a depth based on it's position in the `values_in_tree` map, for this table, this is stored in `_180`:

 - `[0x020] => 2` -- 4 space bytes.
 - `[0x03B] => 5` -- 1 semicolon byte.